 An act is not discretionary, but is rather ministerial, if it is so precisely defined by law that there is no element of judgment or discretion left to the employee.
 Id.
 Official immunity does not extend to ministerial acts.
 For ministerial acts, the governmental employee is liable for his tortious conduct to the same extent as a person who holds no governmental position.
 Ministerial actions are those that require obedience to orders, or the performance of a duty to which the actor is left no choice.
-A clerk's duties are usually held to ministerial; therefore, the clerk is liable for his tortious conduct.
+A clerk's duties are usually held to ministerial; therefore, the clerk is liable for his tortuous conduct.
+Finally, the official must have acted in "good faith".
+The good faith test is objective.
+The official meets the "good faith" requirement if a reasonable and prudent official, under the same circumstances, could have believed that his or her conduct was justified based on the information they possessed when the conduct occurred.
+Chambers at 556.